James Douglas (businessman): Third career – mining

-This interest in mining and geology eventually supplanted his interest in medicine and Douglas embarked on a third career.
+This interest in mining and geology eventually supplanted his interest in medicine and Douglas embarked on a third career.Douglas played a key role in the development of large-scale copper mining in the American Southwest, particularly at Bisbee, Arizona, where his metallurgical innovations significantly improved ore processing efficiency and helped establish the region as a major copper-producing center.
 In the 1860s, his father's financial fiasco investing in the Harvey Hill copper mine, Province of Canada, brought to Douglas the opportunity to save the family fortune by finding a way to make the mine profitable (it never was).
 In 1869, Douglas' scientific experiments with the assistance of Dr. Thomas Sterry Hunt at Université Laval led him to a discovery that was to change his life.
 The Harvey Hill operation failed though their process worked.
 Together, they elaborated a patent for the "Hunt and Douglas" process of extracting copper from its ore.
 Although Douglas had no formal education in chemistry, he was considered competent enough to fill the Chair of Chemistry at his hometown's Morrin College affiliated with McGill University, from 1871 to 1874.
 His evening lectures were among the most popular in the history of the College.